Master-Lyfe/Lucian-s-Lasagna/README.md

 # Lucian-s-Lasagna
 An Exercism Exercise in JavaScript

-create a time management program /[program to manage time]
+Create a time management program /[program to manage time]

 * Every thing is calculated in minute

-*
-givens include:
+Givens:
 -
 * EXPECTED_MINUTES_IN_OVEN = 40
 * remainingMinutesInOven